tsaarni/certyaml/README.md

 ## Description

 Certyaml is a command line tool and a Go API for issuing certificates.
-It is similar to `openssl` or `cfssl` which can also be used for issuing certificates, but certyaml provides simpler way to define complete PKI hierarchies with a compact [YAML syntax](#YAML-syntax) or directly from Go code.
+It is similar to `openssl` or `cfssl` which can also be used for issuing certificates, but certyaml provides simpler way to define complete PKI hierarchies with a compact [YAML syntax](#YAML-syntax) or directly from Go code with a simple API.

 Certyaml is targeted for developers who need to set up a private PKI for test environments.
 It cannot be used for production environments where publicly trusted certificates are needed.

-## Usage
+## Using certyaml

 ```
 Usage: certyaml [-d destination] [certs.yaml]